rust-lang/book/second-edition/src/ch19-01-unsafe-rust.md

 memory.
 Trying to use arbitrary memory is undefined: there might be data at that address or there might not, the compiler might optimize the code so there is no memory access, or the program might error with a segmentation fault.
-Usually, there is no good reason to write code like this, but it is possible:
+Usually, there is no good reason to write code like this, but it is possible.

 ```rust
 let address = 0x012345usize;